solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 1. Observe the exception message.

-    > You should see a status code indicating that a document was not found.
+    > You should see a status code indicating that an item was not found.
 The catch block worked successfully.

 1. Click the **🗙** symbol to close the terminal pane.